Infrared Effects and the Unruh State: Mode functions

 We next show that if $\mathscr{B} \ne 0$, then the infrared divergences in the Boulware modes $h^b_\w$ and $h^{(\mathscr{I}^{-} \, c)}_\w$ are removed.
 Using~\eqref{ABCD-small-w} and~\eqref{EREL-ABCD}, one finds in the low frequency limit that \bea \frac{1}{E_R} &\to& \frac{2 i \w}{\mathscr{B}} \;, \nonumber \\ \frac{E_L}{E_R} &\to& 1 - 2 i \w \frac{\mathscr{D}}{\mathscr{B}} \;. \eea It was shown in~\cite{rigorous} that in this limit \bea \chi^\infty_R &\to& \chi^{(1)}_0 + i \w \chi^{(2)}_0 \;, \nonumber \\ \chi^\infty_L &\to& \chi^{(1)}_0 - i \w \chi^{(2)}_0 \;. \eea Here $\chi^{(1)}_0$ is the solution to the mode equation~\eqref{mode-eq-chi} with $\w = 0$ that is approached by $\chi^c_\w$ in the limit $\w \to 0$, and $\chi^{(2)}_0$ is the solution to the same equation that is approached by $\frac{\chi^s_\w}{\w}$ in the limit $\w \to 0$.
 Substitution of~\eqref{div-removal} and~\eqref{chi01-chi02-1} into~\eqref{chi-b-I-c-scatt} and then substituting the result into~\eqref{modes-sep-var} gives \bea h^b_\w &=& \frac{i}{\mathscr{B}} \sqrt{\frac{\w}{\pi}} \, \chi^{(1)}_0 + O(\w^{3/2}) \;, \nonumber \\ h^c_\w &=& i\sqrt{\frac{\w}{\pi}} \left[\frac{\mathscr{D}}{\mathscr{B}} \, \chi^{(1)}_0 - \chi^{(2)}_0 \right] + O(\w^{3/2}) \;. \eea

-We next consider the late time behavior of $p^b_\w$.
+We next consider the late-time behavior of $p^b_\w$.
 That of $p^c_\w$ is similar.
 To compute $p^b_\w$, the results of the numerical computations of $\chi^\infty_R$ and $\chi^\infty_L$ were substituted into~\eqref{pbeq} and the integral was numerically computed at various times using~\eqref{alpha-beta-b}.
 The results show that $p^b_\w$ approaches zero in the large $t$ limit for fixed $r$.
-This is illustrated in Fig.~\ref{fig:pb}, for the particular case $mM = 1$ and $M \w = 0.1$.
-It is clear that both the real and imaginary parts of $p^b_\w$ approach zero in the late time limit.
+This is illustrated in Fig.~\ref{fig:pb}, for the particular case $m H = 1$ and $ \w = 0.1 H$.
+It is clear that both the real and imaginary parts of $p^b_\w$ approach zero in the late-time limit.
 This behavior is the same type of behavior as occurs for the delta function potential.